joaopedrobiu6/ODE-Analysis/README.md

-all the code was written for computational physics class by: João Biu, Guilherme Lourinho, Miguel Lameiras, Pedro Fialho (IST - LEFT 2021/2022)
+all the code was written for computational physics course by: João Biu, Guilherme Lourinho, Miguel Lameiras, Pedro Fialho (IST - LEFT 2021/2022)